lanttern/Data_Aanlyst_Nanodegree_projects/Project5_Make Effective Data Visualization/README.md

 4) I put one chart above another to make them easy to see and click lines.

-5) I keep the mouse click event for the second chart because some line are very close and hard to see if not be highlighted.
+5) I keep the mouse click event for the second chart because some lines are very close and hard to see if not be highlighted.

 6) I edited "index0.html" to "index3.html" to make them work for your reference.